Frequently Asked Questions

 - We've made it easy to share your upcoming and completed accomplishments

 Use Bucketlist to chronicle your accomplishments, to find other goals you might find interesting, and to encourage others to get it done.
 Bucketlist is a web-based personal intentions system, a social network, a repository of interesting stories, and a way to meet people who think like you do.

 To start your own bucketlist, first create an account on Bucketlist.

 Once logged in, please take a few minutes to add information to your profile (general location, interests, social networks, a bit of information about yourself).
 Adding profiles will make the site more enjoyable for everyone, and will help people find people with similar interests.

 To add an item to your bucketlist, click the "Quick Add" link in the main menu.
 Please include a few sentences describing what it will take to accomplish your goal.
 Want to add fancy formatting, links, images or video to your Notes?
 See Adding Media.

 You might also want to add a few tags to your goal -- descriptive words like "Nutrition," "Adventure, or "Politics."
 Separate your tags with commas.
-Adding good tags will help other people find your goals from the Tagged and Search pages.
+Adding good tags will help other people find your goals from the Search pages.